THE SNOW MONKEYS FAQ

 How can we distinguish male and female monkeys, and individual monkeys?

-In their childhood it is very difficult to see whether a monkey is male or female.
-When they start maturing however, it becomes more apparent due to the scrotal sac on males or the nipples on females.
-Also, females tend to have a lighter fur and males a darker fur.
+While young, it is quite difficult to distinguish whether a monkey is male or female.
+Once they start maturing it becomes more apparent due to the scrotal sac on males or the elongated nipples on females.
+Females also tend to have a lighter fur while males often have darker fur.

 Where do they sleep?

-What do they eat besides the barley given by the park staff?
+What do they eat besides the food given by the park staff?

 What are the differences between the Japanese macaques and other monkeys around the world?

-Visitors find the monkeys generally very friendly and docile compared to monkeys in other parts of the world.
-The monkeys tend to just ignore you as long as you don’t stare at them, or growl when you get too close to them.
+Japanese macaques are the only monkeys able to survive the extremes of cold and snow in northern Japan, regularly enduring temperatures of -10°C / 14°F. Visitors to the park find the monkeys to be very docile and relaxed compared to monkeys in other parts of the world.
+The monkeys tend to just ignore you as long as you don’t stare at them, get too close, or show them any food.

 Can I bathe with the monkeys?

-The hot spring at the Snow Monkey Park is just for the monkeys.
-However, if you want to try and take a bath with the monkeys, you might try your luck at the nearby Korakukan Onsen.
-There is a possibility the monkeys will join you while you bathe in the open-air bath at the ryokan.
-Even in the off-season people can be seen bathing in the onsen, sometimes with a not a lot covering them up…
+The hot spring in the park is only for the monkeys.
+If you want to try and take a bath with the monkeys, you might try your luck at the nearby Korakukan Onsen – the guesthouse where the monkeys first observed and copied the behavior of soaking in the hot spring.
+There is a possibility the monkeys will join you while you bathe in the open-air bath at the guesthouse (however we cannot guarantee how hygienic this is).

 What do the park staff do for their work?